-I grew up in Caithness, where the sea meets the far north coast and the sounds of gulls resound above vertiginous cliffs.
-Walking over heather moors and stony beaches, shaped my love of the natural world and has given me a rich tapestry to draw upon in my storytelling which explores our connection with the wild world and the landscape we inhabit.
+I grew up in Caithness, where the sea meets the sky on the far north coast and the sounds of gulls drift high above vertiginous cliffs.
+Exploring heather moors and stony beaches, shaped my love of the natural world and has given me a rich tapestry to draw upon in my storytelling which explores our connection with wild spaces.
 I love stories and day dreaming about adventures…

 I am a Storyteller & forest school leader with a background in psychology and well being.